The Melbourne 2006 Commonwealth Games were held 15-26 March 2006.

 To accomplish this feat Museum staff began working with the Ceremonies team from the Melbourne 2006 Commonwealth Games Corporation in 2004.
 Over nearly two years Museum Victoria recorded videos, collected samples and models, and chose costumes to display in the exhibition - revealing how the development of the show took place and some of the costumes and props used to stage it.

 On the night of 15 March, a team of eight museum staff were at the MCG, gathering props.
-The stars' costumes, including the winged suit worn by Stella the Fantasy duck woman, the Boy's jeans and t-shirt, and Delta Goodrem's dress, were collected on the night from the performers' dressing rooms.
+The stars' costumes, including the winged suit worn by Stella the Fantasy duck woman, the Boy's jeans and t-shirt, and singer Delta Goodrem's dress, were collected on the night from the performers' dressing rooms.
 A depot for gathering props and costumes was created in one of the car parks underneath the MCG.
 Museum staff roamed the ring-road in the bowels of the stadium, grabbing objects as they became available, tagging them and writing receipts.

 Trucks took props, including the flying machines used by the Rescue Koalas and the giant eel and fish puppets, to the Museum.
 The centrepiece of the Ceremony, the Flying Tram, was taken straight off the field and driven up to the Museum, where staff worked until 6am to position it in the Foyer.
 Ironically enroute to Melbourne Museum the dolly carrying the tram became stuck in tram tracks, providing photo opportunities for Police Officers and passers-by.
 Work began in the exhibition space at 8am on the next morning.
 It didn't stop until 11am on 18 March, an hour before the exhibition opened.